Orinoco Goose

 Interesting Facts About the Orinoco Goose

-• 4The Orinoco Goose is one of the few waterfowl species that nest in trees, using abandoned nests of other birds.
+- 1The Orinoco Goose is one of the few waterfowl species that can often be seen perched in trees, a behavior unusual for geese.

 Orinoco Goose Conservation Status